nagakamira/pm/README.md

 	pkgmgr -g base

-If you wan to know how many groups there are, run:
+If you want to know how many groups there are, run:

 	grp lstgrp
 or